UnkindPartition/monad-classes/README.md

-This is a better version of MTL, the monad transformers library.
+This is a more flexible version of mtl, the monad transformers library.

-How is it better?

 *   You can have many layers of e.g. state transformers in your stack, and you don't have to explicitly lift your `get`s and `put`s, as soon as